jbolda/jacobbolda.com/pages/articles/2017-03-09-choropleth-on-d3v4/_choropleth.md

     ]);
 ```

 The real important bit that creates the svg is snipped below.
+We attach to the svg we created earlier, and attach the data to the (as of yet uncreated) paths.
+The next variable, `drawStates`, creates the actual svg paths based on the attached data. d3 is effectively running a loop on all of the attached data.
+We can access any of the data on the path by using a function with parameter `d`.
+An example is seen when setting the `.style('fill')`.

 ```javascript
   let states = svg.selectAll('path.states')